A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Representations

 \subsection{Parabolic induction}

 Let $P=MU$ be a parabolic subgroup of $G$ and $\sigma$ a tempered of $M(F)$.
 We extend $\sigma$ to a representation of $P(F)$ trivial on $U(F)$.
-We will denote by $i_P^G(\sigma)$ the unitary parabolic induction of $\sigma$.
+We will denote by $\gls{iPGsigma}$ the {\em unitary parabolic induction} of $\sigma$.
 It is a tempered representation of $G(F)$.
-The space on which $i_P^G(\sigma)$ acts may be described as the completion of the space of continuous functions $e:G(F)\to \sigma$ satisfying $e(mug)=\delta_P(m)^{1/2}\sigma(m)e(g)$ for all $m\in M(F)$, $u\in U(F)$ and $g\in G(F)$ for the topology defined by the scalar product
+The space on which $i_P^G(\sigma)$ acts may be described as the completion of the space of continuous functions $e\colon G(F)\to \sigma$ satisfying $e(mug)=\delta_P(m)^{1/2}\sigma(m)e(g)$ for all $m\in M(F)$, $u\in U(F)$ and $g\in G(F)$ for the topology defined by the scalar product

 The action of $G(F)$ is given by right translation.
-The smooth subspace $i_P^G(\sigma)^\infty$ of $i_P^G(\sigma)$ is exactly the space of smooth functions $e:G(F)\to \sigma^\infty$ satisfying the equality $e(mug)=\delta_P(m)^{1/2}\sigma(m)\varphi(g)$ for all $m\in M(F)$, $u\in U(F)$ and $g\in G(F)$.
+The smooth subspace $\gls{iPGsigmainf}$ of $i_P^G(\sigma)$ is exactly the space of smooth functions $e\colon G(F)\to \sigma^\infty$ satisfying the equality $e(mug)=\delta_P(m)^{1/2}\sigma(m)\varphi(g)$ for all $m\in M(F)$, $u\in U(F)$ and $g\in G(F)$.
 The isomorphism class of $i_P^G(\sigma)$ only depends on $M$ and $\sigma$ and not on $P$.
-When we only consider this representation modulo isomorphism, we will denote it by $i_M^G(\sigma)$.
+When we only consider this representation modulo isomorphism, we will denote it by $\gls{iMGsigma}$.

-If $F=\mathds{R}$, recall that in the previous section we constructed a norm $N^G$ on the set of (isomorphism classes of) tempered representations of $G(F)$.
-Of course, this construction also applies to $M$ and yields a norm $N^M$ on $Temp(M)$.
+If $F=\mathbb{R}$, recall that in the previous section we have introduced a norm $N^G$ on the set of (isomorphism classes of) tempered representations of $G(F)$.
+Of course, this construction also applies to $M$ and yields a norm $N^M$ on $\Temp(M)$.
 It is not hard to see that we may choose $N^M$ in such a way that

-for all $\sigma\in Temp(M)$.
+for all $\sigma\in \Temp(M)$.

 Let $K$ be a maximal compact subgroup of $G(F)$ that is special in the $p$-adic case.
 By the Iwasawa decomposition, restriction to $K$ defines a $K$-equivariant isomorphism between $i_P^G(\sigma)$ and $i_{K_P}^K(\sigma_{K_P})$, where $K_P=K\cap P(F)$ and $\sigma_{K_P}$ denotes the restriction of $\sigma$ to $K_P$.
 This isomorphism restricts to an isomorphism of topological vector spaces $i_P^G(\sigma)^\infty\simeq i_{K_P}^K(\sigma_{K_P})^{\infty}$.
 Note that if $\lambda\in i\mathcal{A}_M^*$ then $(\sigma_{\lambda})_{K_P}=\sigma_{K_P}$.
 Hence we get topological isomorphisms $i_P^G(\sigma_\lambda)^\infty\simeq i_{K_P}^K(\sigma_{K_P})^{\infty}$ for all $\lambda\in i\mathcal{A}_M^*$.